-We’re sorry if we kept you on the edge of your seats these past few days, waiting for the next part of your winter heating guide.
+We’re sorry if we kept you on the edge of your seats these past few days, waiting for the next part of your winter heating guide (check out Part 1 here).
 But we’re pretty confident that it was worth it, like it was worth waiting to find out who killed JR – or, we dunno, maybe a TV show from this decade.

 Anyway, the point is that our next installment in our guide to buying heaters has finally arrived (!!) and this time we’re focussing on gas heating.
 So if you’ve got gas at home or you’ve been waiting to compare between gas and electric before you make a purchase, here’s the info you’ve been waiting for.